ibm-cloud-docs/cis/helpful-tools.md

 ### Using `cURL`
 {:#using-curl}

-`cURL` is a unix command line tool that lets you transmit data using URL syntax.
+`cURL` is a Unix command line tool that lets you transmit data using the URL syntax.
 It’s commonly used to make HTTP requests or compare server responses.

 The schema for this command is: `curl -option1 -option2 http://example.com/url`